samriddhi20s/Bootcamp-Samriddhi/Persistent_queue_system/Notes.md

   - `Streamlit`: For building web-based interfaces.
   - `SQLite`: For persistent storage of messages and metadata.
   - `Supervisord`: For process management and monitoring

+## Problems Faced
+1. **SQLite Database Path**:
+   - Initially faced issues with the `db_path` due to missing directories or invalid paths.
+   - **Solution**: Fixed by ensuring the directory exists using `os.makedirs`.

+2. **Supervisor Configuration**:
+   - Encountered errors like `UNKNOWN_METHOD` and port conflicts.
+   - **Solution**: Resolved by adding the `[rpcinterface:supervisor]` section and ensuring the port was free.

+3. **Streamlit Console**:
+   - Faced challenges in integrating the Ops and Admin consoles with the queue.
+   - **Solution**: Fixed by ensuring proper imports and database connections.

+4. **Process Management**:
+   - Struggled with running producer and consumer simultaneously.
+   - **Solution**: Used Supervisor to manage both processes effectively.

+---

+## What I Learned
+1. **Persistent Queues**:
+   - Learned how to implement a persistent queue using SQLite.

+2. **Producer-Consumer Pattern**:
+   - Understood the design and implementation of a producer-consumer system.

+3. **Streamlit**:
+   - Gained experience in building interactive web-based consoles for monitoring and management.

+4. **Supervisor**:
+   - Learned how to use Supervisor to manage and monitor multiple processes.

+5. **Error Handling**:
+   - Improved my skills in debugging and resolving issues related to file paths, ports, and process management.